 Mike Allison is one of the leaders who defined strategic planning for the nonprofit sector, and he continues to expand and develop his thinking and practice in the area.
-We’re delighted to have his rebuttal to the article in the last issue of Blue Avocado, Strategic Planning: Failures & Alternatives:
+We’re delighted to have his rebuttal to the Blue Avocado article Strategic Planning: Failures & Alternatives.

 I am an unapologetic advocate of traditional strategic planning.